-The ACLU of Washington seeks an experienced lobbyist to advance its civil liberties and civil rights legislative agenda in the state capitol and to ensure effective engagement with executive branch agencies, local governmental bodies, and our Congressional delegation.
-The Legislative Director is a member of the Political Strategies Department and reports to the Political Director.
+The American Civil Liberties Union of Washington (ACLU-WA) is seeking an experienced lobbyist to advance its civil liberties and civil rights legislative agenda in the state capitol and to ensure effective engagement with executive branch agencies, local governmental bodies, and our Congressional delegation.
+The Legislative Director is a member of the Political Strategies Department and reports to the Director of Political Strategies.

 The ACLU-WA maximizes its impact through an integrated advocacy approach that aligns and coordinates legislation, litigation, and public education work across the organization with team members from all departments.
 We seek team members with a strong understanding of racial justice issues and commitment to centering the voices and lived experiences of directly impacted communities in the development and implementation of advocacy strategies.

-- Review legislative proposals, assess their political viability, and evaluate whether and how the ACLU-WA should engage.
+- Review external legislative proposals, assess their political viability, and evaluate whether and how the ACLU-WA should engage.